david-sanvicente/pixelate/README.md

 # Pixelate

-An editor for your 8-bit art!
+An editor for 8-bit art!

 To get started: